NashTech-Labs/scala-streaming-libs-compared/README.md

   with a legacy system and are trying to protect a slow legacy service from being overloaded by too fast a producer.
   However, the way in which backpressure is implemented in ZIO differs a little.
-ZIO claims to be purely pull-based and claims to have an implementation where, "when the sink asks for one element, then that ripples all the way back through the very edges of the system" (see: ZIO Streaming Docs).
-Akka Streams uses what they call a "dynamic push/pull model".
+ZIO claims to be purely pull-based and claims to have an implementation where, "when the sink asks for one element, then that ripples all the way back through the very edges of the system" (see: [ZIO Streaming Docs](https://zio.dev/datatypes/stream/#7-back-pressure)).
+Akka Streams is not purely push based though and claims to use what they call a "dynamic push/pull model".

 * Akka Streams has a concept of "materialized value", and FS2 and ZIO Streams do not.
 Materialized value can be useful (